wp-plugins/securimage-wp/readme.txt

 See [here](https://gist.github.com/dapphp/ab9016409535a6638816) for an example WordPress page with a simple form and captcha with validation.

-= I enabled the captcha on my comment form or registration page but no captcha image appears =
+= I enabled the captcha on my comment form, registration page, login form, or lost password form but no captcha image appears =

 Securimage-WP relies on some standard function hooks for displaying the CAPTCHA.
 If the image doesn't appear on your site's forms, it may be due to those templates not implementing the proper hooks.